awsdocs/amazon-s3-userguide/doc_source/enable-server-access-logging.md

    + `1-DOC-EXAMPLE-BUCKET1-us-west-2` logs to the S3 bucket `DOC-EXAMPLE-BUCKET1-logs-us-west-2` with prefix `1-DOC-EXAMPLE-BUCKET1-us-west-2`
    + `2-DOC-EXAMPLE-BUCKET1-us-west-2` logs to the S3 bucket `DOC-EXAMPLE-BUCKET1-logs-us-west-2` with prefix `2-DOC-EXAMPLE-BUCKET1-us-west-2`

-1. Grant permissions for server access log delivery using a bucket ACL or a bucket policy:
+1. Grant permissions for server access log delivery by using a bucket ACL or a bucket policy:
-   + **Update the bucket policy** \(Recommended\) – To grant permissions to the logging service principal, use `put-bucket-policy`:
+   + **Update the bucket policy** \(Recommended\) – To grant permissions to the logging service principal, use the following `put-bucket-policy` command\.
+Replace `DOC-EXAMPLE-BUCKET1` with the name of your target bucket\.

      ```
      1. aws s3api put-bucket-policy --bucket DOC-EXAMPLE-BUCKET1-logs --policy file://policy.json
      ```

      `Policy.json` is a JSON document in the current folder that contains the bucket policy\.
-To use this bucket policy, replace the example values\.
+To use this bucket policy, replace the example values\. `user input placeholders` with your own information\.
+In the following policy, `DOC-EXAMPLE-DESTINATION-BUCKET` is the target bucket where server access logs will be delivered and `DOC-EXAMPLE-SOURCE-BUCKET` is the source bucket\.

      ```
      {